-Please note that when you receive your DL9 medical certificate you need to send a copy of this to the CAA within seven days.
-Please send the copy to firstname.lastname@example.org.
+Please note that when you receive your DL9 medical certificate you need to send a copy of pages one and four only of the DL9 to the CAA within seven days.
+Please send the copy to email@example.com.
 This is a rule requirement and helps us to keep accurate records on active licence holders.

 For more information about these changes and what you need to do to fly on a DL9 medical certificate, please look at the resources below, including the updated Part 61 Rule.

 For the issue of a private pilot licence, which will include the flight test aircraft type rating, the completed 24061-13 form “Single pilot certificated aeroplane competency demonstration record” [PDF 367 KB] or the 24061-21 form “Demonstration of competency – type rating – helicopter” [PDF 342 KB] must accompany the PPL application.

 The type rating form should be completed by the applicant’s instructor – that person who has had the oversight of, and completed the training with, the applicant.

 In the case of a two-seat trainer, it’s possible the ab-initio flight training had met all the type requirements because the MAUW, for example, was experienced in most flights.
 This is for the flight instructor to determine.

 For training aircraft of more than two seats, the assumption that all type training has been covered cannot be made, particularly in respect of MAUW aspects.